-The Aurora Highlands Metropolitan District No. 2 ("District") (formerly known as Green Valley Ranch East Metropolitan District No. 3) was organized by Court Order dated November 15, 2004, to provide financing for the construction and installation of public improvements, including streets, traffic safety, water, sanitary sewer, park and recreation, public transportation, mosquito control, fire protection, and television relay improvements for the use and benefit of all anticipated inhabitants and taxpayers of the District.
+The Aurora Highlands Metropolitan District No. 3 ("District") (formerly known as Green Valley Ranch East Metropolitan District No. 4) was organized by Court Order dated November 15, 2004, to provide financing for the construction and installation of public improvements, including streets, traffic safety, water, sanitary sewer, park and recreation, public transportation, mosquito control, fire protection, and television relay improvements for the use and benefit of all anticipated inhabitants and taxpayers of the District.
 The District's service plan does not authorize the District to provide fire protection or television relay services unless the District enters into an intergovernmental agreement with the City of Aurora (City).
 The District was formed in conjunction with seven other metropolitan districts: Aerotropolis Area Coordinating Metropolitan District ("AACMD") (formerly known as Green Valley Ranch East Metropolitan District No. 1), The Aurora Highlands Metropolitan District Nos.
-1 and 3 ("TAH Nos.
-1 and 3") (formerly known as Green Valley Ranch East Metropolitan District Nos.
-2 and 4), Green Valley Ranch Aurora Metropolitan District No. 1 ("GVA No. 1") (formerly known as Green Valley Ranch East Metropolitan District No. 5), and Green Valley Ranch East Metropolitan District Nos.
+1 and 2 ("TAH Nos.
+1-2") (formerly known as Green Valley Ranch East Metropolitan District Nos.
+2 and 3), Green Valley Aurora Metropolitan District No. 1 ("GVA No. 1") (formerly known as Green Valley Ranch East Metropolitan District No. 5), and Green Valley Ranch East Metropolitan District Nos.
 6-8 (collectively the "Districts").
+It is anticipated that the Districts will enter into an intergovernmental agreement which shall govern the relationships between and among the Districts with respect to the financing, construction, and operation of the regional public improvements.
 The District's service area is located in Adams County, Colorado, entirely within the City.
-The Court Order granting the District's name change to The Aurora Highlands Metropolitan District No. 2 was recorded on August 16, 2017.
+The Court Order granting the District's name change to The Aurora Highlands Metropolitan District No. 3 was recorded on August 16, 2017.

 On November 2, 2004, the District voters approved a mill levy increase to generate property taxes of up to \$5,000,000 annually to pay, in part, the District's general cost of operations and maintenance.
 The mill levy is on all taxable property within the District for collection in 2005 and each year thereafter.
 Furthermore, the voters authorized the District to collect and expend levied taxes and any other income of the District without regard to any limitations imposed by TABOR.
 The total debt authorized in 2004 for all services and improvements was \$2,405,000,000.
 On November 8, 2016, the District voters approved a mill levy increase of up to \$4,000,000,000 annually to pay, in part, the District's general costs of operations and maintenance.
 The total debt authorized in 2016 for all services and improvements was \$52,000,000,000.
-The District's current service plan limits the total debt issuance to \$4,000,000,000, with a maximum debt mill levy of 50.000 mills.
+The District's current service plan limits the total debt issuance to \$4,000,000,000, with a maximum debt mill levy of 50.000 mills, which can be adjusted for changes in the methods of calculating assessed valuation after January 1, 2006.